Proud Canadian Company

 High-Ratio Mortgages

 High-ratio mortgages are exclusively for homebuyers with a downpayment of less than 20% of the purchase price.
-High-ratio refers to the loan-to-value (LTV) ratio making up more than 80% of the property’s value.
+High-ratio refers to loan-to-value (LTV) ratio exceeding 80% of the property’s value.
 These types of mortgages are sometimes referred to as insured or default-insured mortgages.

-A high-ratio mortgage cannot exceed a purchase price of $1 million and will require mortgage default insurance.
+A high-ratio mortgage cannot exceed a purchase price of $1.5 million and requires mortgage default insurance.
 Default insurance protects the lender, reducing their risk if you default on your mortgage payments.
 Canada has 3 mortgage loan insurance providers: Canada Mortgage and Housing Corporation (CMHC), a crown corporation, and private insurers Canada Guaranty and Sagen.

 First-time homebuyers could benefit from high-ratio mortgages due to the smaller downpayment requirement.
 Downpayments and closing costs are significant barriers for first-time buyers entering the housing market.
-Interest rates on high-ratio mortgages are typically lower than as there is a reduced risk to lenders since they are default-insured.
-Insurance premiums are added to the total mortgage amount or can be paid in cash by borrowers.
+Interest rates on high-ratio mortgages are typically lower, as there is a reduced risk to lenders since they are default-insured.
+Insurance premiums are added to the total mortgage amount, or can be paid in cash by borrowers.

 Conventional Mortgages

-Conventional mortgages are for borrowers who can afford a downpayment of 20% or more or who are purchasing a home valued at $1 million or more.
+Conventional mortgages are for borrowers who can afford a downpayment of 20% or more or who are purchasing a home valued at $1 million (insurable) or $1.5 million (insured) or more.
 These types of mortgages are sometimes referred to as uninsured mortgages.
 With this type of mortgage, you are not required to pay for mortgage default insurance, as the equity from the downpayment is sufficient to protect the lender.

 Homebuyers who can afford a 20% or more downpayment can benefit from this type of mortgage by avoiding the additional cost of default insurance.
 The interest-carrying cost savings from not including default insurance premiums on your total mortgage amount can be substantial over the life of the mortgage.
-Conventional mortgages also benefit those purchasing in areas with high living costs, as there is no $1 million cap on the purchase price.
+Conventional mortgages also benefit those purchasing in areas with high living costs, as there is no price cap on the purchase price of a home.

 Additionally, putting down 20% or more as a downpayment provides you with more equity in your home from the start, potentially lowering mortgage payments and interest-carrying costs over the life of the mortgage.
 However, conventional mortgages typically have higher interest rates than high-ratio mortgages, which could offset any savings.